-EVkids come from the most disadvantaged neighborhoods and schools of Boston.
-Through determination, hard work and your support, 100% of senior EVkids graduated and went on to college over the last five years.
+EVkids (grades 4-12) come from the most disadvantaged neighborhoods and schools of Boston.
+Through determination, hard work and your support, 100% of EVkid seniors have graduated and gone on to college over the last seven years.
 Thank you for helping us help them along the way.

 Derick graduated from Cristo Rey High School after seven years with EV.
 His parents emigrated from the Dominican Republic and he is the first in his family to go to college.
-He attends the College of Mount St. Vincent in New York City.
+He attended the College of Mount St. Vincent in New York City and is now at UMassBoston.

 After seven years with EV, Kathy graduated from Cathedral High School and is now at the University of Massachusetts Boston.
 She is the first in her family to go to college and leads the way for her little sister, also an EVkid.
 Kathy’s Harvard tutor for her last three years has kept in touch with her beyond graduation.